Albert Arthur Humbles: World endurance record

-On 31 December 1932, he was photographed ending his world cycling endurance record riding through a paper clock at the New Year's Eve Reunion Carnival Dance of the National Cyclists' Union in London.
+On 31 December 1932, he was photographed ending his world cycling endurance record riding through a paper clock at the New Year's Eve Reunion Carnival Dance of the National Cyclists' Union at the Royal Horticultural Hall in Westminster, London.
+He was presented with a silver cigarette case as a gift from the London centre of the National Cyclists’ Union.
 By this time he had ridden 36,007 miles in 359 days.

 The Golden Book

 Humbles' achievements were celebrated in 1933 when Cycling Weekly awarded him his own page in the Golden Book of Cycling.